Undergraduate Course: Fundamentals of Algebra and Calculus (MATH07003)

 |Additional Information (Assessment)

-There is a final online test at end of course.
-Minimal score of 40% required to pass course.
+20% from a final online synoptic test (in which a minimum score of 40% is required to pass the course)

 |No Exam Information